chaitjo/auto-mate-for-tinder/README.md

 Auto Mate uses cutting edge research in **Natural Language Processing** and **Feature Extraction** to rank Tinder profiles and automatically swipes right on all those which pass the 'promiscuity test'.

 # Tech
-* The unofficial <a href="https://gist.github.com/rtt/10403467">Tinder API documentation</a> and <a href="https://github.com/charliewolf/pynder">Pynder</a> (A Python client for the API).
+* The unofficial <a href="https://gist.github.com/rtt/10403467">Tinder API documentation</a> and <a href="https://github.com/charliewolf/pynder">Pynder</a> (A Python client for the API) to interact with Tinder.
-* A modified version of <a href="https://github.com/ParthGandhi/nude.py">nude.py</a> to analyse images for nudity/semi-nudity.
+* A modified version of <a href="https://github.com/ParthGandhi/nude.py">nude.py</a> to analyse images for nudity/semi-nudity and assign scores based on skin pixel percentage.
-* A modified <a href="https://github.com/aneesha/RAKE">Python implementation</a> of the Rapid Automatic Keyword Extraction (RAKE) algorithm to classify bio texts.
+* A modified <a href="https://github.com/aneesha/RAKE">Python implementation of the Rapid Automatic Keyword Extraction (RAKE) algorithm</a> to classify bio texts based on sentiment analysis of extracted keywords.
 * <a href="https://howhot.io/">Howhot.io</a> to rate images on a general level of attractiveness.
 (To-do)
 * Django framework to deploy the webapp.